ahoys/discaptcha/readme.md

 ## Security

-This bot does not store messages or user information.
-Everything happens in-memory as there are no databases involved.
-The log may contain usernames and ids.
+This bot shares information with the Discord API only.
+The bot may generate log that may contain usernames and ids but the logs are not shared.
+As much as possible is done in-memory and there are no bot specific databases involved.

 ## FAQ